B2B Content Marketing Funnel: Attract, Nurture & Convert Leads

 Evaluate how the audience interacts with the content, including impressions, comments, shares, engagement rates, and the completed target actions.

-Also, identify potential bottlenecks in the content marketing funnel that could cause prospects to drop off and find ways to address the issues when creating content in the future.
+Also, identify potential bottlenecks in the content marketing funnel that could cause the prospects you had attracted to drop off and find ways to address the issues.

-As you can see, creating an effective B2B content funnel requires tremendous efforts.
+As you can see, creating an effective B2B content funnel requires tremendous effort.
 But you don’t have to do it alone.

 You could have an air-tight content marketing funnel strategy, but one misstep could turn your efforts futile.